 - 10A.
-City Council shall convene into closed executive session pursuant to Section 551.072 of the Texas Government Code to deliberate the acquisition of outstanding easements on Main Street. - 10B.
+City Council shall convene into closed executive session for an update from the City Attorney pursuant to Texas Government Code Section 551.071, regarding Settlement Agreement with Bastrop Estates Mobile Home Park at 2505 Main Street. - 10B.
 City Council shall convene into closed executive session pursuant to Section 551.071 of the Texas Government Code to confer with City Attorney regarding status of Building Bastrop Codes.